Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 ```

 ## Data Pre-processing and preparation
-- The Machine algorithms don't deal with the textual data so, the data is preprocessed to remove unwanted rows and stop words, punctuations etc. The Data is converted into tokens.
+- The dataset is preprocessed to remove unwanted rows and stop words, punctuations etc. The Data is converted into tokens.
-- The Data set is converted into the sequence so, that it can be fed easily to get trained by machine learning model.
+- The Data set is converted into the Array of sequences so, that it can be fed easily to get trained by machine learning model.
 ![](ImagesGit/preprocess1.jpg)